krystal/katapult-whmcs/README.md

 **⚠️ Note:** Ensure the server is the default (marked with an asterisk*).
 All future Katapult services will need to be assigned to it for SSO to function.

+### Create a product group
+It's a good idea to split the Katapult products into a new [product group](https://docs.whmcs.com/Product_Groups), you should do this before creating a new product.

+**Note:** Katapult products do not need to be separated from your other products if you don't want them to be.

 ### Create the first product
 Before you can sell a Katapult service, you need to create a new WHMCS product.
 [Create a product as normal](https://docs.whmcs.com/Setting_Up_Your_First_Product) and set the module to `Katapult`.
 It is important that at this stage you click **Save Changes** before proceeding.